-The Capability and State Services Division is responsible for providing overall strategic leadership, direction and support to FRS, RFS, SES and other volunteer groups involved in emergency response.
-(This division was formerly known as Emergency Management, Volunteerism and Community Resilience - refer to page 5 for further information.)
+The Capability and State Services Division is responsible for providing overall strategic leadership, direction and support to RFS, SES and other volunteer groups involved in emergency response and leads disaster management capability.

 The division is responsible for introducing innovative strategies to support the recruitment and retention of a sustainable, skilled volunteer workforce that meets the increasing demand from more frequent and severe disasters and emergencies.
 It works in partnership with local governments to develop management and volunteer capability, and through the provision of high-quality services, support and advice, ensures safer and more resilient communities across Queensland.
-This includes the provision of operational and volunteering support services supporting a unique mix of approximately 28,400 RFS volunteers and approximately 5,850 SES volunteers.
+This includes the provision of operational and volunteering support services supporting a unique mix of approximately 26,500 RFS volunteers and approximately 5,200 SES volunteers.